The Freelance Mentalists.

 Sometimes it seems like "right band, wrong track", but even then, context can fortify, as Blondie's (lyrically blurry but sonically tonic enough) late 70s "X-Offender" zigs back to the United States of America's "Hard-Coming Love", where chanteuse Dorothy Moskowitz and the USA's male geeks lure each other though shuddering psychotronic blossoms of (what turns out to be) foreplay, or at least something left gracefully for generations of imagination, in mid-air.
 Back to street level again, for the Godz' heartfelt, country-busking serenade, "C'mon little girl turn on" (that's the whole lyric, and all that's needed).
 These thrift store cowboys get washed through the Lower East Side by the alley waves of Holy Modal Rounders' "Indian War Whoop."
 So it goes, jumping back to the late 70s for the rattling b-movie tumult ("I do this every night") of "Imagination" by the sic and aptly named Rudement.
 Contextual momentum or not Some of the daring juxtapositions just doesn't fit (Woody Guthrie, Big Star, the Flamin Groovies, --possibly more examples of right artist, wrong track).
 But squinting as sternly as possible (and okay, Faust and some others are growing on me) these two discs still seem to have at least 97:26 of keepers. (sorry this is so long, but it's an involving album)

 I'm totally infatuated with David Murray Cuban Ensemble (important to credit the Ensemble, not only the maesto) Play Nat King Cole En Espanol(some of these songs are Portuguese too, maybe).
-According to the promo materials, Cole's original versions, replete with stiff phonetic phrasing of fluid melodies, were received with affectionate amusement by his Latin fans (re Airto Moreita on Brazilian response to Getz's bossa nova).
-But IKC and/or his producers chose songs of amazing potential--there's no sense of Murray imposing his own thing, and/or renovating from the ground up.
-Stuff, frequently new stuff, happens every second, with zero hyperactivity or claustrophobia.
-He likes to feature different sections of his Ensemble on diff subsets and recurring approaches--the horns don't ride your ass into the ground, the accordion doesn't perk you into terminal Stsrbucks.
+According to the promo materials, Cole's original versions, replete with stiff phonetic phrasing of fluid melodies, were received with affectionate amusement by his Latin fans (recalling Airto Moreita on Brazilian response to Getz's bossa nova).
+But NKC and/or his producers chose songs of amazing potential--there's no sense of Murray imposing his own thing, and/or renovating from the ground up.
+Stuff, frequently new stuff, happens every second, imposing no impressions of hyperactivity or claustrophobia.
+He likes to feature different sections of his Ensemble on diff subsets and recurring approaches--the horns don't ride your ass into the ground or the wallpaper, the accordion doesn't perk you into terminal Starbucks.
 A Yoda-like tango singer pops up at just the right moments.
-Murray's string arrangements alone are worth the price of admission.
+Murray's string arrangements alone are worth the price of admission (and would be even if I had actually paid for this disc, no doubt).
+Sure as Stefani!

 Comments on Lydia Loveless and Live From The Old School: please see the Country Comments in previous post, Son of Deed Poll